YunshanJiang/connection-lab-02/README.md

 # connection-lab-02

-make sure to add some documentation to README.md file - it can include your idea and intentions behind the projects, questions, challenges etc.

 The project i want to make is a calendar website.
 Intentions:
 My idea is user can customize their own calendar which allow users to add reminder, videos, images and etc. The website give users a space of creation and